kanno-soe/kanno-soe/Exposition/Theory.md

 > To learn the self is to forget the self.
 > To forget the self is to be realized by the myriad dharmas.
 > To be realized by the myriad dharmas is to shed the body and mind of the self and the body and mind of other-selves.
-> There’s a resting of the traces of realization; and a causing of the rested traces of realization to issue forth, long, long.
+> There’s a resting of the traces of realization; a causing of the rested traces of realization to issue forth, long, long.
 >
 > — Eihei Dōgen, *Genjōkōan*